IBM/AppRuntimesOpenShiftDay2Labs/docs/index.md

 ## Support

-These labs are provided as is without any warranty or formatl support; however, please report any issues through the [GitHub repository](https://github.com/IBM/AppRuntimesOpenShiftDay2Labs/issues) and we'll try to resolve any issues as time permits.
+These labs are provided as is without any warranty or formal support; however, please report any issues through the [GitHub repository](https://github.com/IBM/AppRuntimesOpenShiftDay2Labs/issues) and we'll try to resolve any issues as time permits.